Jewels of Croatia: Forests, Rivers, and Islands

 Lightweight hiking boots with good ankle support are the preferred footwear for hiking, since some trails are rocky, "rooty," and occasionally steep.
 Hiking sticks may be very useful for the rougher patches.

 Croatia has two climates.
-The interior (Zagreb) temperatures in September will range from the mid 60s to high 70s during the day to low 50s to high 60s at night.
+The interior (Zagreb) temperatures in June will range from the high 50s at night to the high 70s in the day.
 The coast has a typically Mediterranean climate.
-September still has glorious, sunny weather with warm temperatures, and the sea will also still be warm enough for swimming.
-Expect daytime temperatures from high 70s to low 80s and evening temperatures in the mid 60s.
-Good-quality rain gear can serve as an excellent outer layer when it rains or is windy.
+June has glorious, sunny weather with warm temperatures, and the sea will also be warm enough for swimming (water temperature in the low 70s).
+Expect temperatures along the coast from the mid 60s at night to the high 80s in the day.
+Good quality rain gear can serve as an excellent outer layer when it rains or is windy.
+The average rainfall for the month of June is 4” in interior areas and 2” along the coast.

 Bicycles, bike helmets, kayaks, canoes, rafts, paddles, life jackets and snorkel gear are provided.
 We will carry day packs with extra clothes, water, and lunch, along with cameras and minor first aid.
 Water shoes are recommended for kayaking and all water activities.
 You should provide your own personal first-aid kit for minor needs, which includes such items as Band-Aids, moleskin, insect repellent, sunscreen, etc. The leader will also carry a more complete first-aid kit for emergency use.